kemitchell/pull-stream/README.md

 var log = logger()

 log(rand) //"pipe" the streams.
 ```

-but, it's easier to read if you use's pull-stream's `pull` method
+But, it's easier to read if you use's pull-stream's `pull` method:

 ```js
 var pull = require('pull-stream')